9 Things to See & Do in Hamburg Port & City

 9. Alster Lakes

 Hamburg is a truly multifaceted port city in Germany.
-Museums, art galleries, a multitude of bridges across the little canals, fashionable speciality boutiques behind Neo-Renaissance façades at Colonnaden which dates back to 1874 and now contributes a Venetian atmosphere … whatever your interests are, you will find it in Hamburg!
+Museums, art galleries, a multitude of bridges across the little canals, fashionable speciality boutiques behind Neo-Renaissance façades at Colonnaden, which dates back to 1874 and now contributes a Venetian atmosphere … whatever your interests are, you will find it in Hamburg!

-Hamburg’s architecture is stunning and unique such as the expressionist Chilehaus from 1924 whose sharp corner looks like a ship’s bow and is now a UNESCO World Heritage Site.
-It was commissioned by Henry B. Sloman who had made a fortune in South America on the saltpetre business.
+Hamburg’s architecture is stunning and unique, such as the expressionist Chilehaus from 1924, whose sharp corner looks like a ship’s bow and is now a UNESCO World Heritage Site.
+It was commissioned by Henry B. Sloman, who had made a fortune in South America on the saltpetre business.
 Originally a centre for maritime trade, the Chilehaus is one of the contributions to the city’s maritime history.

 As a consequence, the Neo-Gothic warehouses were constructed between 1883 and 1927 as storage buildings for ship cargo, founded on poles in the water.
-Although only the first building completed, the Speicherstadt was inaugurated by Emperor Wilhelm II already in 1888!
+Although only the first building was completed, the Speicherstadt was inaugurated by Emperor Wilhelm II already in 1888!

 The neighbouring district, the modern HafenCity, is also a spectacular quarter on the Elbe, constructed in 2008 in the old Port of Hamburg area.
-It is known for its outstanding architecture including the Kontorhausviertel and, not least, the imposing Elbphilharmonie concert hall that has become a new landmark of Hamburg.
+It is known for its outstanding architecture, including the Kontorhausviertel and, not least, the imposing Elbphilharmonie concert hall that has become a new landmark of Hamburg.

 This unique structure features a viewing platform that offers panoramic views of the port, the picturesque canals, and the city of Hamburg.

 Designed by the Swiss architects Herzog & de Meuron, the Elbphilharmonie is an acoustic wonder for classical music, founded on a former warehouse and turned into a spectacular crystal of glass panels where not two plates are identical.
-The acoustics inside the hall are outstanding thanks to the Japanese acoustics expert Yasuhisa Toyota.
+The acoustics inside the hall are outstanding, thanks to the Japanese acoustics expert Yasuhisa Toyota.
 In a neighbouring warehouse, the Miniatur Wunderland features an amazingly complete miniature replica of the structure.

 The Alter Elbtunnel, or Old Elbe Tunnel, connects Landungsbrücken with the port area of Hamburg.
 Anyone can visit the old tunnel that today has been converted into a pedestrian-friendly underwater passage, allowing visitors to pass the river.
 Both pedestrians and cyclists can pass the Elbe here, and cars may even be allowed to use the car elevator for a fee.
-The Art Deco style makes the historic tunnel quite unique.
+The Art Deco style makes the historic tunnel unique.

 The construction of Hamburg’s City Hall (Rathaus) began in 1886 on the foundation of wooden poles in the wetlands by Lake Alster.
-A special feature of it was a convenient passage to both the Chamber of Commerce and the Stock Exchange.
+A unique feature of it was a convenient passage to the Chamber of Commerce and the Stock Exchange.
 The eye-catching Hygiea Fountain is the centrepiece of the courtyard between the buildings and is named after the Greek goddess of health.
 She was added in memory of the cholera epidemic that ravaged the city a few years later, in 1892.

 When considering going out into Hamburg’s nightlife, it is impossible not to think of St Pauli and Reeperbahn.